Behavior Policy for Patrons

 - Children in the library are expected to follow the same rules and regulations as all other library patrons.

 - While the library staff works to create a safe environment, we do not assume responsibility for the care of any child.
-Young children must have their parent/caregiver in the immediate vicinity and within visual contact.
+Patrons should be aware of, and held to, the standards set in the Unattended Child Policy

 Amended February 17, 2009